Cloud-SPAN/nerc-metagenomics05-binning/_episodes/01-binning.md

 We can then use an adapted form of the `bwa mem` command we used earlier to align our short reads to the polished assembly and determine the abundance of each contig.

 ~~~
-( bwa mem -t 8 ../../data/full_assembly/assembly_ERR5000342.fasta ../../data/illumina_fastq/ERR4998593_1.fastq ../../data/illumina_fastq/ERR4998593_2.fastq | samtools view - -Sb | samtools sort - -@4 -o assembly_short_read_alignment.bam ) &> binning.out &
+( bwa mem -t 8 ../../data/full_assembly/assembly_ERR5000342.fasta ../../data/illumina_fastq/ERR4998593_1.fastq ../../data/illumina_fastq/ERR4998593_2.fastq | samtools view - -Sb | samtools sort - -@4 -o assembly_short_read_alignment.bam ) &> alignment.out &
 ~~~
 {: .bash}
 This should take around 80 minutes to complete.

 Once the file is created, we can take a quick look inside.
-We are already in the `binning` directory where the output file is stored so all we need to do is use the command `less` on `binning.out`.
+We are already in the `binning` directory where the output file is stored so all we need to do is use the command `less` on `alignment.out`.

 ~~~
-less binning.out
+less alignment.out
 ~~~
 {: .bash}